HuixiaLuScienceRocks/Probing-the-Structural-Dynamics-of-Unbound-MAX-Protein-Insights-from-Well-Tempered-Metadynamics/README.md

 Related results are provided in folder "Results-PCA", convergence, etc.

+Simulating packages used in this work:

+1. Classical MD: amber/24-gcc-ompi-plumed2.9
+2. well-tempered metaD: gromacs/2023.5_plumed-2.9.2-gcc-nvhpcx

 ##If you find these instruction usedful I am more than happy to share.
 When you use my files, please cite my paper.
 Thanks.
 These files are for manuscript in preparation: